Could You Be Caught Up In A Drama Triangle?

 His son Greg would complain to David about his mother, then she in turn would complain to David about their son.
 Stuck in the middle David would often find himself in the role of Rescuer trying his very best to bring them together.
 This had been going on for a long time.
 David was becoming more and more fed up with the situation.

 The three of them were caught up in a Drama Triangle.
-(It's worth noting that this pattern can also manifest between two people or even a larger group,because it's not necessarily tied to a specific number of people; rather, it's characterised by three distinct roles that are being played out.)
+(It's worth noting that this pattern can also manifest between two people or even a larger group because it's characterised by the three distinct roles, not each person.)

 Persecutor, Victim and Rescuer